makandra/katapult/README.md

 #### Action
-Defined on WebUI.
-Takes a name and options:
+Defined on WebUI; takes a name and options.
+Adds an action to the controller, and a route as needed.

     # Select single Rails actions
     web_ui.action :index